As often as four times a week, you can bet on finding sophomore Vivienne Bishop spending her free time on a saddle.

 This change has gotten her to where she is now and has brought some close friends into her life in the process.

-Without this change, Bishop may not have discovered as easily the true meaning of Christmas, which she originally thought was all about presents prior to growing in her faith.
-Thinking back, Bishop appreciates that her parents made the decision to switch schools, as it has led her to become the person she is now: a person who strives to work for the good of others.
+Without this change, Bishop said that she may not have discovered as easily the true meaning of Christmas, which she originally thought was all about presents prior to growing in her faith.
+Thinking back, Bishop appreciates that her parents made the decision to switch schools, as it has led her to become the person she is now: someone who strives to work for the good of others.